danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/200-lab-07-session-manager.md

 + No need to manage SSH keys.
 + No need to open up any inbound ports in Security Groups.
 + You can use IAM policies and users to control access to your instances.
-+ Commands and responses can be logged to Amazon CloudWatch and to an S3 bucket.
++ Commands and responses can be logged to Amazon CloudWatch and also to an S3 bucket.

 #### How Session Manager works

-1. The administrator authenticates against IAM.
+1. The user authenticates against IAM.
 1. IAM authorizes to start a session on an EC2 instance by evaluating applicable IAM policies.
-1. The administrator uses the AWS Management Console or the terminal (AWS CLI and additional plugin required) to start a session via Systems Manager.
+1. The user uses the AWS Management Console or the terminal (AWS CLI and additional plugin required) to start a session via Systems Manager.
 1. The Systems Manager agent running on the EC2 instance connects to the AWS Systems Manager service and executes the commands on the instance.
 1. The Session Manager sends audit logs to CloudWatch Logs or S3.

 {{% notice note %}}